 If all this works properly, the rotating group should stay together and roll smoothly, quickly, and efficiently along the road.

 This is for safety reasons, and there will be no exceptions to this rule.
-When in a group of 18 riders or fewer, a rotating paceline can be efficient and well organized while taking up no more distance on the road than a box truck (38-40 feet).
+When in a group of 14 to 16 riders or fewer, a rotating paceline can be efficient and well organized while taking up no more distance on the road than a box truck (38-40 feet).
 Any bigger and the safety of the riders goes down exponentially.
-While it’s tempting to stick with your “squad,” we will divide up into groups of 18.
+While it’s tempting to stick with your “squad,” we will divide up into groups of 14 to 16.
 You may get split from your friends.
 In that case: introduce yourself to some potential new friends, be a mentor, be social.

 7. Please keep things social.